 Mary Pratt is recognized as one of the foremost contemporary Canadian realist painters.
-Her work is represented in most of the major public gallery collections across Canada as well as numerous private collections.
+Her work is represented in most major public gallery collections across Canada as well as in numerous private collections.
 She lived and worked in Newfoundland.

 “[In the late 1960’s] Pratt began searching for a new working method to describe the heightened modes of perception that were central to her experience.
 She began to experiment with the use of light to transform an ordinary moment into a charged theatrical scene.
 What she found, however, was that light changed faster than she could sketch or paint.
 She responded to the dilemma by using a camera to “still” the light and the moment.
 The image became a record of a potent visual experience that she could later interpret in her paintings.
 With this methodology, and with her children older and less demanding of her time, Pratt began working steadily in her studio.

 In her work of the 1970s, Pratt addressed the everyday objects of women’s domestic lives.
 By depicting them close-up and in detail, she suggested larger symbolic meaning, as well as a sense of absurdity.
 Light plays upon the subject to activate the mundane and infuses it with new meaning.”

 And regarding Red Currant Jelly, oil on panel, 1972, in their collection: